Quantum simulation of thermodynamics in an integrated quantum photonic processor: Supplementary Note 6 -- Detailed experimental results

 In this section, we provide additional information on the results of our experiments.
-To better illustrate the convergence to a GGE, the total variation distance between the experimental data and the canonical PDF (from the first panel of Figs.~3a and 3b) is shown in Fig.~\ref{fig:fig6_totalVarDist}.
+To better illustrate the convergence to Main Eq.~(4), the total variation distance between the experimental data and the canonical probability density function (from the first panel of Main Fig.~3a and 3b) is shown in Supplementary Fig.~\ref{fig:fig6_totalVarDist}.
 Furthermore, we consider the achievable fidelity bound as a function of measurement time.
 The certification fidelity only becomes meaningful when the probability of error $1-\epsilon$ is sufficiently small.
 This requires prolonged measurement times to accumulate sufficient statistics.
-Moreover, detector blinding (see Fig. \ref{fig:PumpNoise}) limits the average pump power for the fidelity certification measurements to only $5\,$mW per crystal.
+Moreover, detector blinding (see Supplementary Fig.~\ref{fig:PumpNoise}) limits the average pump power for the fidelity certification measurements to only $5\,$mW per crystal.
 Such low pump power results in a fourfold coincidences rate of around $4\,$Hz.
-To prevent a bias caused by long term drift, all certified time steps are measured 'interleaved', i.e. each certification measurement is repeated throughout multiple times for short run time.
+To prevent a bias caused by long term drift, all certified time steps are measured 'interleaved', i.e., each certification measurement is repeated throughout multiple times for short run time.

-Figs.~\ref{fig:BH_certification_linearized} and \ref{fig:Haar_certification_linearized} depict how the certification fidelities converge when the total measurement time is increased.
-Each data point is the result of a $20\,$minute measurement per certification measurement, i.e. $40\,$minutes per time step.
+Supplementary Figs.~\ref{fig:BH_certification_linearized} and \ref{fig:Haar_certification_linearized} depict how the certification fidelities converge when the total measurement time is increased.
+Each data point is the result of a $20\,$minute measurement per certification step, i.e., $40\,$minutes per data point.
 The horizontal axis is linearized as $1/\sqrt{T}$, where $T$ is the measurement time in hours.
-Empirically, we find that the certified fidelity decreases linearly on this scale (i.e. increases linearly with $-1/\sqrt{T}$).
+Empirically, we find that the certified fidelity decreases linearly on this scale (i.e., increases linearly with $-1/\sqrt{T}$).
 This is consistent with the independent nature of the separate experimental runs.

-The red horizontal dashed (dotted) lines are the uneven (even) bi-partition fidelities required to certify entanglement.
+The red horizontal dashed lines are the bi-partition (spatial mode 1 vs spatial modes 2,3,4) fidelities required to certify entanglement.
 Finally, the blue solid line is a linear fit through the data points.
 The fit is extrapolated to $100\,$hours of measurement time.
 The number at the end (left) of the fit is the corresponding maximum fidelity expected based on this extrapolation.